NoamZeise/pages/_posts/2023-07-10-Reforestation.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/has_7hJQwrI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-My first game in 3D, this was made in 48 hours for GMTK Jam 2023 using my [graphics framework](https://github.com/NoamZeise/Graphics-Environment)
+My first game in 3D, this was made in 48 hours for GMTK Jam 2023 using my [graphics framework](https://github.com/NoamZeise/Graphics-Environment).
+I used raycasting to convert from a mouse position to a square on the board that is warped because of the camera's perspective projection.

 <!-- more -->